 6. MERCADO DE SAN ANTON

 San Anton Market is located in the lively neighborhood of Chueca in Madrid.
-There are three levels here offering different experiences.
-The first floor is designed as a traditional market where you can find fresh ingredients, salumi and cheese stalls and tends to close earlier than other floors.
-The second floor is a place where you can taste food made with the ingredients obtained from downstairs, a very casual and vibrant eating place and also there is a modern art gallery.
-The third floor has a more upscale restaurant and has a very nice view with a terrace.
+The market has three floors each offering different things.
+The first floor is a traditional market where you can find fresh ingredients, salumi and cheese stalls.
+The second floor is where you can taste food made with the ingredients obtained from downstairs, it is a very casual and vibrant eating place, also with a modern art gallery.
+The third floor is a more upscale restaurant, that has a nice view with a terrace.
 It is smaller than San Miguel Market and less busy – so if you are looking for a calmer ambiance, you should visit San Anton.

 Open: Varies for each floor, 2nd floor is open every day.